Australasian Cinema > films >

 Book of Revelation, The (Ana Kokkinos, 2006) wr.
 Andrew Bovell, Ana Kokkinos, prod.
 Al Clark, Wildheart Zizani, FFC funding 2004, novel Rupert Thomson; Tom Long, Anna Torv, Greta Scacchi, Colin Friels, Deborah Mailman; erotic thriller; shooting Melbourne from 8 March 2005; a dancer at the peak of his powers disappears for twelve days, then returns just as mysteriously; Australian release 7 September 2006

 I completely missed the point of this.
 I thought it was a mystery thriller, and that one of women who abduct Tom Long's character was his girlfriend.
-And it is indeed the same actress (Anna Torv) - but that turns out to be beside the point- which is to do with the politics of sexuality.
+And it is indeed the same actress (Anna Torv) - but that turns out to be beside the point - which is sexual politics.

 The film is a murky thing, descending into pretentious melodrama as it feeds us a succession of erotic flashbacks to Daniel's time in captivity.
 It walks a thin line between pornography and seriousness as unsteadily as an inebriate trying to appear sober.
 Philip French, The Guardian.